tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

+I thought the warning was just for me.

+I was dead wrong.

-My son disappeared six months ago.
-Right after his 21st birthday.
-We were always tight.
-Building Lego starships.
-Swapping comics and anime.
-Then, our divorce hit him hard and he just vanished.
+My son, Joey, disappeared six months ago.
+Right after turning 21.
+We’d always been tight, from the time he was little.
+From building Lego starships to swapping comics and anime.
+Then, came our divorce last year.
+It hit him hard.
+At first, he was quiet.
+Withdrew from everyone.
+Then, one day, he just... vanished.
 Damn near destroyed my ex, Theresa.

-I did everything I could.
+We did everything we could.
 Searched around town.
-Put up posters with his picture.
+Put up posters.
 Filed a missing person's report.
-Police said don’t worry.
+Police said not to worry.
 Happens all the time.
+Probably off couch-surfing with friends.

+*He didn't have any.*

-He'd be back.
-I tried to be strong, but it felt like my heart was caught on jagged nails.
-The more I wondered where my son was, the more my flesh tore apart.
+I tried to be strong, but my heart felt pierced by splintered nails.
+The more I anguished over where he was, the more my life ripped apart.

 Time passed in a blur.
 I drank to numb the pain.
-Blood pressure went to hell and so did everything else.
+Blood pressure went to shit and so did everything else.
 Got fired.
 Lost my apartment.
 Moved into the car with Knox, my Jack Russell Terrier.
 Couldn’t drink any more so I switched to weed.
-Hustled where I could… day labor and Door Dash to make a few ends.
+Hustled where I could.
+Day labor and Door Dash to make a few ends.
 Showered and cut my hair at the gym.
 Walked Knox at the park.
 But, through it all, I stayed high.

-That is, until my stash ran out.
-Opened my Altoids tin to see a few green crumbs the size of a pinhead.
-Maybe enough to get a cockroach lit.
+That is... until my stash ran out.
+Opened my tin to see a few green crumbs the size of a pinhead.
+Maybe enough to get a cockroach lit, but that's about it.
 Knox sniffed my fingers as I rifled through my wallet.
 Ten bucks.
 All I had to my name, but at least I could smoke.

 Scorpion Dave sold the best weed.
 The problem was, he lived way out in the middle of nowhere.
 ‘The Flats.’
 A bone-dry wasteland.
 An endless sheet of dead earth.
 Still… if this was gonna be my last mental escape for a while, I needed it to be good.